PizzaHut.com

 As part of the redesign, I also began laying the groundwork for a unified design system.
 I conducted a comprehensive audit of the existing visual patterns and inconsistencies, defined a new typography scale for desktop and mobile, and refined color palettes to meet WCAG 2.1 contrast requirements.

 In addition, I designed early component patterns such as cards, badges, buttons — creating a visual language that balanced Pizza Hut’s bold brand personality with enterprise-grade usability.
-These early foundations later evolved into the scalable design system that supported future features across the entire platform.
+These foundations later evolved into the scalable design system that supported future features across thousands of stores and multiple digital channels.

 Outcome & impact